python/devguide/getting-started/pull-request-lifecycle.rst

 .. _keeping-ci-green:

-Keeping Continuous Integration green
+Keeping continuous integration green
 ====================================

-Our change management workflows generally won't allow merging PRs with failures on them.
+Our change management workflows generally won't allow merging PRs with failures.
 Therefore, if you see a CI failure on a PR, have a look what it is about.

 Usually the failure will be directly related to the changes in the current